NautilusTrader

 OptionDefaultDescription

-bars_timestamp_on_closeTrueTimestamp bars on the close (ts_event/ts_init).
-False timestamps on the open.
+bars_timestamp_on_closeTrueTimestamp bars on close instead of the interval open.

 Connection stability